apisnetworks/apiscp-docs/docs/admin/DNS.md

 Accounts may use a provider other than what is assigned globally. `dns`,`provider` and `dns`,`key` control these parameters.

 ::: danger
-Any configuration set in this manner may be viewed by the Site Adminstrator.
+Any configuration set in this manner may be viewed by the Site Administrator.
 Do not store sensitive keys.
 In fact, PowerDNS is strongly recommended in multi-tenant environments, which stores authentication in an inaccessible location.
 :::

 ```bash